mymatsubara/cheatsheet-js/src/cheatsheet/en/promise.md

 ## Promise.all()

-Use `Promise.all(promises)` to wait for multiple promises concurrently.
-Resolves to an array with all the promises results in the order they were provided.
+- Use `Promise.all(promises)` to await for multiple promises concurrently.
+It resolves to an array with all the promises results in the order they were provided.

 ```javascript
 const promises = [